davide-marino00/GhostDocWriterRepo/output_folder/Ghostwritten.md

 ```
 - **DAX Explanation (Generated):** This DAX code snippet calculates a measure called "Revenue In Pipeline," which represents the potential revenue from sales opportunities that are currently open and at a certain stage in the sales process.
 Here’s a breakdown of what it does in simple business terms:

-1. **Identify Open Opportunities**: The code first looks at a table called `Opportunities`, which contains various sales opportunities.
-It filters this table to only include opportunities that are currently "Open" and have a sales stage that is considered advanced (specifically, where the first character of the `Sales Stage` is 2 or higher).
+1. **Identify Open Opportunities**: The code first looks at a table called `Opportunities` to find all sales opportunities that are currently "Open."
+This means these are potential sales that have not yet been closed.

+2. **Filter by Sales Stage**: It further narrows down these open opportunities by checking their "Sales Stage."
+Specifically, it only includes opportunities where the sales stage is at least 2 or higher.
+This implies that the opportunity is not just in the initial stages but has progressed further along in the sales process, indicating a higher likelihood of closing.

-2. **Calculate Total Value**: For the filtered opportunities, it sums up their values (the potential revenue associated with each opportunity).
-This total is stored in a variable called `Revenue`.
+3. **Calculate Total Value**: For the filtered opportunities, it calculates the total potential revenue by summing up the `Value` of each opportunity.
+This gives a base figure for the revenue that could be generated from these open opportunities.

-3. **Adjust for Forecasting**: After calculating the total revenue from the open opportunities, the code applies a forecast adjustment.
-This adjustment is taken from another table called `Opportunity Forecast Adjustment`, which contains a percentage value that represents how much the forecasted revenue should be adjusted (either increased or decreased).
+4. **Adjust for Forecasting**: After calculating the total revenue from the open opportunities, the code applies a forecast adjustment.
+This adjustment is taken from a separate table called `Opportunity Forecast Adjustment`, which contains a percentage value that represents how much the forecasted revenue should be adjusted (either up or down).
+The adjustment is calculated as a percentage of the total revenue.

-4. **Final Calculation**: The final result adds the original calculated revenue to the adjusted amount (which is the original revenue multiplied by the forecast adjustment percentage).
-This gives a final figure that reflects both the current potential revenue and any adjustments based on forecasting.
+5. **Final Calculation**: The final result is the original calculated revenue plus the adjustment.
+This means the measure reflects not only the potential revenue from open opportunities but also incorporates any adjustments based on forecasting insights.

-In summary, this DAX measure calculates the expected revenue from open sales opportunities, factoring in adjustments based on forecasted changes, providing a more accurate picture of potential future revenue.
+In summary, this DAX measure provides a refined estimate of the revenue that a business can expect from its current sales opportunities, taking into account their status and stage in the sales process, as well as any necessary adjustments based on forecasting data.

 **`Revenue Open`**